- What are the requirements for naturalization?

 Q: Will special accommodations be provided for me if I am disabled?

-A: Some people with disabilities need special consideration during the naturalization process.
-USCIS (formerly known as INS) will make every effort to make reasonable accommodations in these cases.
+A: Some people with disabilities need special considerations during the naturalization process.
+USCIS) will make every effort to make reasonable accommodations in these cases.
 For example, if you use a wheelchair, USCIS will make sure your fingerprint location is wheelchair accessible.
 If you are hearing impaired and wish to bring a sign language interpreter to your interview, you may do so.

-Q: What kind of form do I need to fill out if I am seeking a disability waiver of the English proficiency requirement?
+Q: What form do I need to file if I am seeking a disability waiver of the English proficiency requirement?

 A: You would need to fill out an N-648 in addition to the N-400.

-Q: What kind of form do I need to fill out if I am seeking a disability waiver of the knowledge of U.S. government/history requirement?
+Q: What kind of form do I need to file if I am seeking a disability waiver of the knowledge of U.S. government/history requirement?

 A: You would need to fill out an N-648 in addition to the N-400.